 Universal Rules for Baking Perfect Chocolate Chip Cookies

 Most, if not all, of the basic chocolate chip cookie recipes, will give you a good cookie.
-But if you want a GREAT cookie, here are some universal cooking baking rules that will help you get the best out of ALL chocolate chip cookie recipes:
+But if you want to know how to make GREAT cookies, here are some universal baking rules that will help you get the best out of ALL chocolate chip cookie recipes:

 - Do Not Over-Bake — You should remove your cookies from the oven before they look “done”, unless you are trying for a crispy, well-cooked cookie.